7 Days in Emilia Romagna - One Week Road Trip Itinerary

 Right in front of the Rocca Sforzesca is La Scuderia Ristorante.
 A family-run eatery, it offers traditional Romagnola and Emilian cuisine.
 From fresh pasta dishes to local cured meats and cheeses served with the local piadina (a sort of flat bread), every dish is sapiently paired with wines.

-After lunch, why not take a walk in the rolling Colli Bolognesi?
-From the center of Dozza starts a variant of the Cammino di Sant'Antonio, which winds through Veneto, Emilia-Romagna, and Tuscany.
+After lunch, why not take a walk in the rolling hills called the Colli Bolognesi?
+From the center of Dozza starts a variant of the Cammino di Sant'Antonio, which winds through the Veneto, Emilia-Romagna, and Tuscany.

 The loop trail around Dozza is 17 km long and makes for a perfect walk in nature alongside fields and green valleys with beautiful panoramic views.